The Independent's journalism is supported by our readers. When you purchase through links on our site, we may earn commission. Why trust us?

 How to clean an air fryer

 Air fryers are easy to clean.
 The basket, tray and pan can be washed in the same way you’d wash any other utensil, either with soap and warm water or by putting them in the dishwasher.
-With the latter, it’s worth checking your specific model specification, just to be safe.
+With the latter, it’s worth checking your specific model’s specification, just to be safe.
 As for the exterior, wipe it down with a damp cloth, making sure your appliance is unplugged.

 How to choose the right air fryer for you:

-The best air fryer for you will depend on your needs and budget but there are a number of things to consider:
+The best air fryer for you will depend on your needs and budget, but there are a number of things to consider:

-• Wattage: The more watts an air fryer has, the easier and quicker it will reach higher temperatures.
+• Wattage – the more watts an air fryer has, the easier and quicker it will reach higher temperatures.

-• Ease of cleaning: You need to wash your air fryer after every use, so you might want to consider investing in one that has dishwasher-safe parts.
+• Ease of cleaning you need to wash your air fryer after every use, so, you might want to consider investing in one that has dishwasher-safe parts.

 Can you put foil in an air fryer?